The Tale of Ginger and Pickles: Development and publication

 Ginger and Pickles was inspired by a shop in Sawrey owned by John Taylor, who had wanted to appear in one of Potter's books for some time.
 Taylor was too ill to pose for Potter, but she nevertheless included him in the story as a dormouse, at his request.
 He died prior to the publication of the book, which was dedicated to him.
 Ginger was modelled on an unusually-colored cat belonging to Sawrey schoolmistress Mrs. Bunkle.
 Potter was reluctant to cover his fur with clothing, but ultimately bowed to prevailing public preference for storybook animals and gave him a shirt.
 Potter wrote to her friend Millie Warne during the composition process that the book was causing some amusement in Sawrey: "It has got a good many views which can be recognized in the village which is what they like, they are all quite jealous of each others' houses & cats getting into a book".

 Potter wrote Ginger and Pickles in a penny exercise book as a Christmas gift for Louie Warne, the daughter of her publisher Harold Warne, and worked on proofs during her 1909 summer holiday at the country house of Broad Leys near Bowness-on-Windermere.
 The book was finished in August and was published in a large format by Frederick Warne & Co. in October 1909.
 In later reprintings, it was reduced to the standard small format of the Peter Rabbit library.
 In 1931, Potter and E. Harcourt Williams collaborated on a dramatization of Ginger and Pickles.

 Plot

-Shopkeepers Ginger, a tomcat, and Pickles, a terrier allow their customers to purchase on credit, and, as a result, are unable to collect enough to pay the bills.
+Shopkeepers Ginger, a tomcat, and Pickles, a terrier allow their customers unlimited credit, and, as a result, are unable to collect enough to pay the bills.
 They subsequently go out of business.
 Their competitor, Tabitha Twitchit, raises her prices once customers are forced to shop at her store and Mr. Dormouse tries to sell peppermints and candles with limited success.
-Eventually, Sally Henny-penny, a hen, successfully reopens the shop and offers an assortment of bargains.
+Eventually, Sally Henny-penny, a hen, successfully reopens the shop and offers an assortment of bargains, but allows no credit at all.
 Meanwhile Ginger becomes a poacher and Pickles a gamekeeper.